 For the full list of excipients, see section 6.1.

 The product is a translucent, light grey to whitish, soft fatty ointment.

-Topical corticosteroids are not generally indicated in psoriasis but may be acceptable in psoriasis excluding widespread plaque psoriasis provided warnings are given, see section 4.4 Special warnings and precautions for use.
+Topical corticosteroids are acceptable in psoriasis excluding widespread plaque psoriasis provided warnings are given, see section 4.4 Special warnings and precautions for use.

 Adults and older people